 2020-03-06 14:30:48 [Print]

-JFE Holdings Inc.Asian Metal Copyright JFE currently ships more than 40% of its crude steel outside its home market.Asian Metal Copyright, Japan's second-biggest steelmaker, is reassessing production at its aging facilities at home as domestic demand shrinks and competition intensifies overseas.
+JFE Holdings Inc.Asian Metal Copyright The plan to reorganize its facilities comes as margins are being squeezed by high production costs and low steel prices.Asian Metal Copyright, Japan's second-biggest steelmaker, is reassessing production at its aging facilities at home as domestic demand shrinks and competition intensifies overseas.

 In contrast to faster growing markets such as China and India, demand in Japan is set to fall over the next 10 to 20 years as the population shrinks, Chief Financial Officer Masashi Terahata said earlier this week.
 The company also faces stiffer competition in Southeast Asia, its top export market, as rival mills, especially from China, step up sales of cheaper steel.